Wendy Freedman: Recognition

 In 2024, she was included in Nature's 10.

 In 2025, Freedman was a recipient of the National Medal of Science.

+In 2026, Freedman received a Doctor of Science degree from Clark University.

 Asteroid 107638 Wendyfreedman, discovered by David Healy at the Junk Bond Observatory in 2001, was named in her honor.
 The official was published by the Minor Planet Center on 6 January 2007 (M.P.C.
 58597).

 Personal life

 Freedman is married to longtime collaborator Barry F. Madore.
 They have two children.